ajuljulian/tech-playground/README.md

 ## Redis

-Redis cluster
+Create a redis cluster to be used by other containers

 ## Nginx

 Nginx for web serving/routing etc.

+## Zookeeper

+Used with Kafka

+## Kafka

+Create a kafka broker to be used by other containers

 # Next Steps

-1. Add Redis for cache
-1. Add Kafka
 1. Add Flink
+1. Add CI/CD using Travis
+1. Deploy to AWS Elastic Beanstalk
 1. Deploy using Kubernetes

 # Docker Commands